What Is Regenerative Agriculture? The Comeback of Classic Farming

 Are There Different Types of Regenerative Agriculture?

 The goals of RA manifested in various types of farming practices.
+There is rarely one perfect solution to an environmental concern, so farmers came up with multiple ways to satisfy the diverse needs of the land, crops, and animals.
 Here are some of the most prevalent in the industry that are making a resurgence:

 - No-till farming: Removing tilling and planting crops without disturbing the soil.
 Because it doesn’t harm microbes, plants grow faster and healthier.